We have some great Utility Room solutions.

 Save room with a washer/dryer or stack your tumble dryer over your washing machine.

-A deep sink will be useful for soaking clothes and washing muddy boots and pets
+A deep sink will be useful for soaking clothes and washing muddy boots and pets.

-cupboards invaluable for hiding away cleaning products,
+Cupboard space is invaluable for hiding away cleaning products,

 Tall cupboards can hide mops, brushes, an ironing board and the vacuum cleaner